YangZiyi121/CS244_Assignment_2/README.md

-The green line are received packets, the blue block are captrued sending packets and the yelloe line is sequence number that already acked.
+The green line are received packets, the blue block are captrued sending packets and the yellow line is sequence number that already acked.